ThomasJazz/contact-manager/README.md

 - *This is not actually intended to be used by anyone; I just created this to learn the stack*

 ## Project Objectives
-- The goal of this project is to gain experience building API's with a Java stack.
-Specifically, I want to learn how to use these tools/frameworks/languages
+- The goal of this project is to gain experience building API's with a Java stack
-    - Java
+- Tools used:
     - Java Spring Boot
+    - JDBC
     - PostgresSQL
         - Set up a PostgresSQL database on my personal computer
         - Create some basic tables and populate them via my *Super Mailer* API
+    - pgAdmin

 ## What does the Super Mailer API do?